snehavishwanatha/Generating_sentences_using_Ngrams_Approach/readme.txt

-The project concentrates on generating sentences based on any given datasets which are paragraphs of related content using the concept of N-grams.
+The project concentrates on a simple approach of generating sentences based on any given datasets which are paragraphs of related content using the concept of N-grams.

 <----------TO RUN THE PROGRAM------------>